 - 2 large large eggs hard boiled and chopped

-- 3 tbsp Blue Cheese or Ranch dressing
+- 3 tablespoons Blue Cheese or Ranch dressing

 - Put a chicken breast in a pot of water to simmer for 20-25 minutes, until cooked through.
 Put the eggs in a small pan and cover with cold water.
 Bring the pot to a boil, then cover and remove from heat.
 Leave the eggs covered for 10-12 minutes.
 In a third pan, bring water to a boil, add salt, and cook the pasta to al dente, around 8 minutes.